Denyse Lajoie-Lake Fellowship in Brain Research

 - list of the supervisor’s currently funded grants (if not in CCV);

-- and a commitment by the supervisor to provide top-up support for the applicant ($10,000) if successful in obtaining this award.
+- and confirmation of commitment by the supervisor to provide top-up support for the applicant ($10,000) if successful in obtaining this award.

 Hotchkiss Brain Institute